Buy to let mortgage broker for landlords and investors

 Why use a mortgage broker, not a single lender

 Going direct to one mortgage lender gets you one decision.
-Different lenders weigh rental coverage, stress rates, property type and tax structure differently, so a decline from one tells us which lenders to skip and which to target.
-That is the case for using a mortgage broker, and for weighing your mortgage options across the buy to let market.
+Different lenders weigh rental coverage, stress rates, property type and tax structure differently, so a decline from one helps identify which lenders to skip and which to target.
+That is the case for using an independent mortgage broker and comparing mortgage options across the buy to let market.

-This is information, not regulated advice.
-A qualified mortgage adviser confirms the regulatory position and gives the formal mortgage advice once we agree a route.
+This is general information.
+A qualified mortgage adviser confirms the regulatory position and gives formal mortgage advice where required.

 The buy-to-let mortgage process, step by step

-Applying for a mortgage starts when we package the file: ID, proof of deposit, recent statements, an asset and liability statement, and rental valuation.
-The lender assesses the buy-to-let mortgage application, instructs a valuation, underwrites, and produces a mortgage offer.
-Legals run alongside, and most cases reach a mortgage agreement and complete in 4 to 6 weeks.
+Applying for a mortgage then requires ID, proof of deposit, recent statements, an asset and liability statement, and rental valuation.
+The lender assesses the buy-to-let mortgage application, instructs a valuation, underwrites and decides whether to issue a mortgage offer and mortgage agreement.
+Legals run alongside, with timing dependent on the lender, valuation, title and document pack.
+We also show how repayments on a mortgage compare with the rent and other property costs.

 Common buy-to-let worries, answered straight